erin-yl/web-dev-learning/README.md

 - **React Basics** – Planned

 ## Goals
-- Build a responsive portfolio site in March
+- Build a responsive portfolio site
 - Build a Figma plugin
 - Contribute to an open-source project